I will battle everyday to claim my rightful place!

 - One Piece:

-- Luffy is pretty much the Idiot Hero (as in people believe him to have become the Trope Codifier of the "new generation" of Shonen heroes of this type alongside Naruto) and a Leeroy Jenkins of a caliber so major that the rest of the cast tolerate him only because he is very good at fighting and The Heart of the crew.
-Still, the only time so far that his incredible drive to keep on fighting and his on-the-spot inventiveness failed him was during the Marineford arc, which was a massive Wham Episode.
+- Monkey D. Luffy is three things: The Heart of the crew, a Leeroy Jenkins of a caliber so major that the rest of the cast tolerate him only because he wins as many fights as he starts, and the Idiot Hero of modern anime and manga.
+In point of fact, the only time that his incredible drive to keep fighting and his on-the-spot inventiveness failed him was during the Marineford arc, which was a massive Wham Episode.

-- Ace from One Piece could maybe count as someone who fits most of these criteria without being the main character.
-He's a Big Eater.
-He has a red and orange color scheme complete with fire powers.
-He has an immense loyalty to his crew and friends.
-He ends up as a sort of Deconstruction though, because his Hot-Blooded tendencies lead to him being lured into a trap when he tries to avenge the death of a friend, and ultimately he's killed when another villain baits him by insulting his honor.
+- Portgas D. Ace might qualify as a non-protagonist version .
+He's a Big Eater, he has a red and orange color scheme complete with fire powers, and he has an immense loyalty to his crew and friends, as well as being nearly as big a moron as his (adopted) little brother Luffy.
+On the whole, though, he ends up as a Deconstruction of the idea, since his Hot-Bloodedness leads to him being lured into a trap when he tries to avenge the death of a friend, and ultimately he's killed when another villain baits him by insulting his honor.
 He's the main character's big bro, it runs in the family.

-- Most adaptations of Trainer Red give him some degree of this to make him more accessible than his much more vague game portrayal:
+- Most adaptations of Trainer Red give him some degree of this to make him more accessible than his stoic game-canon personality:

 - Red from Pokémon Adventures has mild qualities.
 He's a Hot-Blooded Idiot Hero with The Gift at the outset, but goes through a Character Development arc where he recognizes his own cockiness and tones it down, although he still maintains the positive qualities of this trope.
 He has the most Goku-like hair of any Pokémon protagonist.
 Gold plays it a little straighter, never growing out of the Idiot Hero, but he's less innocent and more of a flirt.